 As you cross this price point, you can begin to expect increases in accuracy.
-Many guns in this group will shoot a 1 inch group, or better, at 100 yards.
-I’m not going to break these out in extreme detail, but there are a number worth mentioning in this bucket.
+Many guns in this group will shoot a 1-inch group, or better, at 100 yards.
+I’m not going to break these out in extreme detail, but there is a number worth mentioning in this bucket.

 Others in this category miraculously shed pounds.
 The first time you hold a 6 pound AR-15 is somewhat magical.